 5. The risk can be worth the reward.

 On one hike in Maui, my fiancé encouraged us to go off the beaten path.
-I tend to follow the rules and stick to the designated trails, but he’s an adventurer whose curiosity always gets the best of him.
-I followed him over a fence and we ended up on rocky shores with crashing waves.
+I tend to follow the rules and stick to the designated trails.
+He’s an adventurer whose curiosity always gets the best of him.
+I followed him over a fence and we ended up on a rocky shore with waves crashing upon them.
 I was nervous but excited.
-I glanced to my left and saw what appeared to be large black rocks speckling the shore.
+When I glanced to my left, I saw what appeared to be large black rocks speckling the shore.
 I walked a little closer and realized they were sea turtles—20 of them, each several feet in diameter, sunbathing on the shore.
 Had we stuck to the tourist’s path, we probably wouldn’t have seen them.
-Going off the beaten path can be risky, but many times the risk is worth the reward.
+Going off the beaten path can be risky, but the risk may prove to be worth the reward.

 6. Silence isn’t a bad thing.

 I have a bad habit of talking incessantly to fill gaps in silence when I’m around people I don’t know very well.
 Although I have yet to hike with someone who isn’t a close friend or family member, I’ve become comfortable with natural (and long) periods of silence with my hiking partner.
 I don’t feel the need for senseless chatter, and this has translated into my everyday life.
 I find myself actively trying not to say something just to say it, whether I’m in the car with my mom, eating lunch with my co-workers or just hanging out with friends.